 To progress in the program, the student must meet the Bethel University requirements for academic progress.
 In addition, a student must:

-- Earn a grade of C or better in BIO248/BIO249 and each nursing course.
-This indicates satisfactory achievement of objectives and completion of course requirements;
+- Earn a grade of C or better in BIO248/BIO249 BIO249 and each nursing course.
+Select nursing courses require that the overall combined exam score is at least 75% in order to pass the course.
+This indicates satisfactory achievement of objectives and completion of course requirements.
+Details are provided in the syllabi for the select courses.

 - Inform Health Services of any changes in health status that would affect performance as a nursing student.